|

 The Assimilative Crimes Act can impose administrative penalties for DUI.
 This federal legislation allows state law to apply on federal property when an act isn’t punishable under federal law.
 In particular, collateral actions related to a DUI conviction on federal land can be punished with administrative penalties.

 The most common form of administrative penalty for a DUI is the addition of an SR-22 to the driver’s insurance policy.
 This addendum generally requires the convicted person to obtain additional insurance coverage or post a personal bond before a suspended license can be reinstated.
-The majority of states and the District of Columbia all have an SR-22 requirement.
+The majority of states and the District of Columbia have an SR-22 requirement.

 About FHE